sshalem/Spring-Boot/05-AOP/README.md

 ### [Test code](#-)

-Let run the following code for testing:
+Let run the following code for testing which invoke the getter / setter and the addAccount methods:

 ```java
 accountDao.setName("test");